 helm repo update

-3. Install the mobb/aro-machinesets Chart to create infra nodes
+3. Install the mobb/aro-machinesets Chart with parameters to create infra nodes

 infra mobb/aro-machinesets